BLTC-520/BLTC-520/README.md

 # Hi there! 👋

 I'm a final-semester student at UTAR, passionate about Web3 technologies, smart contracts, and integrating these with modern frontend frameworks.
-Currently, I'm working on Agentic-RAG powered subsidy platform for government for my Final Year Project, just finished integrating zero knowledge proof in the project (happy!
-Planning to have a blog on Medium on this particular part... (to be continued).
+Currently, I'm learning GMXv2, a DeFi protocol and starting to know how swap, limit orders, those perp dex jargons :)) haha~

 ---